Climate at the crossroads

 Teachers and students are strongly encouraged to submit questions before the session.
 With three scientists joining us, this is a rare opportunity to get specific, expert answers.
 Submitting questions in advance helps us make the most of the Q&A time.

-Once registered, use the question box on the right-hand side of the lesson page to submit questions.
+Once registered, use the question box on this lesson page to submit questions.
 Questions can be added at any time before or during the broadcast.

 Lesson steps

 Students put their questions directly to all three scientists.
-Questions can span any of the session's themes — carbon science, tipping points, conservation, careers in climate research, or what it feels like to work at the frontline of one of the defining challenges of our time.
+Questions can span any of the session's themes - carbon science, tipping points, conservation, and careers in climate research.

 About the scientists